Money matters in Cambodia

 Currency use in Cambodia

-In addition to the riel, US$ are also widely accepted throughout Cambodia.
-Most hotels and restaurants, shops, taxis, buses, and airlines set their prices in US dollars.
-Even the visa prices and departure taxes are set in US dollars.
-You can also spend Thai Baht in areas close to the Thai/Cambodian borders but less so elsewhere.
-It is a good idea to carry a selection of US$ and riel notes together for any deal.
-Remember to stock up enough small bills for your petty deals when you around.
+In addition to the Cambodian riel, US dollars (US$) are widely accepted throughout the country.
+Most hotels, restaurants, shops, taxis, buses, and airlines set their prices in US dollars.
+Even visa fees and departure taxes are typically listed in US dollars.
+In areas near the Thai-Cambodian border, Thai Baht is sometimes accepted, but less so elsewhere.
+It’s a good idea to carry a mix of US$ and riel notes for everyday transactions and always have enough small bills for minor purchases.

-Small transactions (less than a dollar) are usually done in Cambodian riel.
-Change of less than $1 is given in riel.
-Always carry some small riel for motorcycle taxis (motodups), snacks, and other small purchases.
-The trick of collecting small change in riel is to buy small items, such as mineral water and canned drinks, at the local shops – using small US dollar notes.
+Small transactions (less than $1) are usually paid in Cambodian riel, and change under $1 is given in riel.
+Carrying small riel notes is useful for motorcycle taxis (motodups), snacks, and other minor purchases.
+One tip is to use small US dollar bills to buy inexpensive items, such as bottled water or canned drinks, to get real change.

 Exchange money in Cambodia

-The official exchange rate is approximately 4,000 riel to one U.S. dollar and 100 riels to the Thai baht.
-It's possible to change dollars to riel just about anywhere.
+The official exchange rate is approximately 4,000 riel to 1 U.S. dollar and 100 riel to 1 Thai baht.
+It is possible to exchange dollars for riel almost anywhere.

-There are banks in major towns and tourist hubs.
-Banks offer the usual banking services - cash advances on credits cards, international currency exchange, telegraphic transfers, and traveler checks.
-Most banks are open from 8:00 to 3:00 or 4:00 PM, Monday through Friday.
-Some are open Saturday mornings until 11:30.
+Banks are available in major towns and tourist areas.
+They offer standard banking services, including cash advances on credit cards, international currency exchange, telegraphic transfers, and traveler’s checks.
+Most banks operate from 8:00 AM to 3:00 or 4:00 PM, Monday through Friday, with some open on Saturday mornings until 11:30 AM.

 cambodia's money

-ATMs are available in the cities of Cambodia and the number of them is growing.
-Some banks will have an ATM and they’re often inside convenience stores.
-ANZ Royal Bank and Canadia Bank ATMs both accept Cirrus, Plus, Maestro, Visa, and MasterCard systems.
-SBC Bank ATMs accept Visa and MasterCard.
-You can withdraw dollars or riels.
-Some cash machines will charge a $2 U.S. fee but others are free.
+ATMs are available in Cambodian cities, and their number is steadily increasing.
+Many banks have ATMs, often located inside convenience stores.
+ANZ Royal Bank and Canadia Bank ATMs accept Cirrus, Plus, Maestro, Visa, and MasterCard, while SBC Bank ATMs accept Visa and MasterCard.
+You can withdraw either U.S. dollars or riel.
+Some machines charge a $2 U.S. fee, but many are free of charge.

-Credit cards have also become more widely accepted.
-Most good hotels, restaurants, and boutiques will accept Visa, JCB, MasterCard, and sometimes AMEX.
-Cash advances on cards are possible in some banks in Phnom Penh, Siem Reap, Battambang, and Sihanoukville.
-Most businesses charge a 2%-4% fee for credit cards.
+Credit cards are also increasingly accepted.
+Most reputable hotels, restaurants, and boutiques accept Visa, JCB, MasterCard, and sometimes AMEX.
+Cash advances are available at some banks in Phnom Penh, Siem Reap, Battambang, and Sihanoukville.
+Most businesses charge a 2% – 4% fee for credit card transactions

 Costs in Cambodia

-While the cost of visiting Cambodia is cheap by Western standards, it is quite a bit more expensive than in the neighboring countries.
-The higher price is partly due to Cambodia’s reliance on the US dollar, and because so many products are imported.
+While visiting Cambodia is relatively cheap by Western standards, it is somewhat more expensive than neighboring countries.
+This is partly due to Cambodia’s reliance on the U.S. dollar and the fact that many products are imported.

-A budget of US$100 a day offers access to good hotels and restaurants, while the sky is the limit for those who can afford to spend US$200 per day.
+A daily budget of US$100 allows access to good hotels and restaurants, while those who can spend US$200 per day can enjoy a more luxurious experience.

 coins